-Can I get a WordPress staging site on non-WP Hosting account (WP Enthusiast and WP Professional)?
+Can I get a WordPress staging site on a package that is not Managed WordPress Hosting or Podcast Websites?

-No. At this time, WordPress staging is only offered on our WP Enthusiast and WP Professional packages.
+No. At this time, WordPress staging is only offered on our Managed WordPress and Podcast Websites packages.

 If I don’t like the changes I made to the staging site, can I delete it and start over?

-Yes, you can deactivate the staging site and start new.
+Yes, you can deactivate the staging site and start anew.
 See our article, How to Deactivate Your Staging Site, for more information.

 Do staging sites count toward my account’s site limit?